mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-From this scan we can see that ports 22 and 80 are open and they are running **ssh** and **http** respectively.
+From this scan, we can see that ports 22 and 80 are open, running **SSH** and **HTTP**, respectively.

 ## Web App Enumeration

-Since we now know that port 80 is open and running the http service we will attempt to dig a bit deeper and see what kind of information/vulnerabilities we can find.
+Since we now know that port 80 is open and running the HTTP service, we will attempt to dig deeper and identify any information or vulnerabilities we can uncover.

 ### Inspecting the Web Page